ARTIST IN RESIDENCY

 In Partnership with FUSE 33 Makerspace, International Avenue Arts and Culture Centre (IAACC) provides opportunities for Artist Internship Programs

-As a selected IAACC Artist Intern, you will receive a full three monthly membership and one certification workshop at FUSE 33 at no cost to you.
+As a selected IAACC Artist Intern, you will receive a full four month membership and one certification workshop at FUSE 33 at no cost to you.

 Upon accepting the Internship Residency, you in return are asked to: